alicexue/ppi-pipeline/README.md

             }
         }
         ```
-2. Add interaction_key.json to indicate which EVs should be used in interactions.
+3. Add interaction_key.json to specify the interactions.
 It should be located in the same directory as conditions.json.
     - Example interaction_key.json:
         ```
         {"distance":